Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Results

-where $B$ and $I_c$ are fitting parameters (amplitude and characteristic Intensity) that depends on the bin width $E_w$.
-This shape has been fitted on the data point using least square optimization (solid curves on left panel) and the evolution of the fitting parameters $B$, and $I_c$ against $E_w$ are displayed on panels b) and c) of the figure.
-Evolution for $B$ is monotonically decreasing. $I_c$ is approximately increasing up to a given value then does not evolve.
-In fact, from left panel, one see that for largest bin width, the prefactor depends on I only for really low count rate.
-Thus, we suggest parametrizing those evolutions with a decreasing exponential shape for $B$ and a piecewise constant function for $I_c$.
-Least square fitting of these shapes gives:
+where $B$ and $I_c$ are the fitting parameters (amplitude and characteristic intensity) that depend on the gap width $E_w$.
+This shape was fitted on the data experimental data using least square optimization (solid curves on figure 6.a)) and the evolution of the fitting parameters $B$, and $I_c$ against $E_w$ are displayed on figures 6.b) and 6.c).
+Evolution of $B$ is monotonically decreasing whereas $I_c$ is approximately increasing up to a given value then does not evolve.
+Figure 6.a) shows that for largest gap width, the variation of the prefactor is strong where count rate is low.
+Thus, we suggest parametrizing these evolutions with a decreasing exponential shape for $B$ and a piecewise constant function for $I_c$.
+Least square fittings of these shapes give:

 for $E_w$ in keV.